ethanmill/GGleap-Leaderboard-Creator/README.md

 # GGleap leaderboard python script

 This script uses the GGleap api to pull leaderboard scores and create custom scoreboards for the top 10 players.
+For a video tutorial look here: https://youtu.be/HW_t9iy3i0Q

 ## Step 1: Install Python and required libraries